freds0/free-svc/README.md

 ## Pretrained Models

-**The pretrained models will be made publicly available in the near future.**

 The pretrained weights for FreeSVC are available on the Hugging Face Model Hub at [alefiury/free-svc](https://huggingface.co/alefiury/free-svc).

 ### Available Files